Lyme disease and related tick-borne infections

 - Not doing tick checks (check your skin and clothes while outside, and do a complete body check for ticks when you come back inside)

 Not every tick bite will cause Lyme disease.
-In general, there is only a small risk for developing Lyme disease after a blacklegged tick bite.
+In general, there is only a small risk for developing Lyme disease after any one blacklegged tick bite.
 The risk depends on several factors.

 - The longer the tick has fed, the greater the risk.
-It takes about 36 – 48 hours for an attached tick to transmit the Lyme disease organism to your blood.
+It takes about 36 to 48 hours for an attached tick to transmit the Lyme disease organism to your blood.

 - Nymph ticks carry a greater risk than adult ticks, because they are often too small to be detected (about the size of a pinhead).
-Nymph ticks are active from May – July.
+Nymph ticks are active from May to July.

-Locations in the U.S. Lyme disease was named for a town in Connecticut where the first American cases of the disease were described.
+Locations in the U.S: Lyme disease was named for a town in Connecticut where the first American cases of the disease were described.
 Lyme disease has been reported in nearly all U.S. states.
-However, nowadays 96% of Lyme disease cases are concentrated in 13 Northeastern and Midwestern states: Connecticut, Delaware, Maine, Maryland, Massachusetts, Minnesota, New Hampshire, New Jersey, New York, Pennsylvania, Vermont, Virginia, and Wisconsin.
+However, 95% of Lyme disease cases are concentrated in 14 Northeastern and Midwestern states: Connecticut, Delaware, Maine, Maryland, Massachusetts, Minnesota, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont, Virginia, and Wisconsin.
 The incidence of Lyme disease has recently increased rapidly in the northern New England states of Vermont, New Hampshire and Maine.

 Blacklegged ticks thrive in grassy areas that have low sunlight and high humidity.
 Woodlands and fields are prime habitats, but these ticks can also be found in the long grasses adjacent to beaches.
 The ticks are not confined to rural settings.
 In suburban areas, they can live in overgrown lawns, ground cover plants, and leaf litter.